matteeyao/buzzhive/README.md

 # README

 [buzzhive](https://buzzhive.herokuapp.com/#/), a collaboration hub designed to personalize communication and collaboration across every community.
-Through endless conversation and authentic human connections, buzzhive provides access to the right people, information, and tools for every activity from discussing interests to achieving ambitions.
+Through endless conversation and authentic human connections, buzzhive provides access to the right people, information, and tools for every activity.